Can A WIFI Owner See What Sites I Visited In Incognito Mode?

 Can Someone See My Internet History On Their WIFI?

-Yes.
-The WiFi owner has access to the admin panel from the WiFi router, meaning they can see the browsing information performed on their WiFi network.
-In addition, routers see log information, including when and what you did on your computer.
+Routers also see log information, including when and what you did on your computer.
 This rule applies to all forms of Internet traffic, including search history, browsing data, browsing history, and other Internet activity.

-Public wifi networks have many reasons for doing this, from selling your data to ensuring that you are not looking at inappropriate content.
+Public WiFi networks have many reasons for doing this, from selling your data to ensuring that you are not looking at inappropriate content.

 What If I Delete My Browsing History On My Device?